freddy120/meta-yocto-bone/README.md

 Support layer for using Yocto and BeagleBone

 As of Yocto 1.6, BeagleBone is officially 'supported'.
-However, some of the functionality is missing.
+However, out-of-the-box, some of the functionality is missing.

 This layer attempts to provide some of the missing functionality from meta-beagleboard layer &  RobertNelson's kernel-devel repo.